spatie/laravel-permission/README.md

 - [All Contributors](../../contributors)

-This package is heavily based on [Jeffrey Way](https://twitter.com/jeffrey_way)'s awesome [Laracasts](https://laracasts.com) lessons on [roles and permissions](https://laracasts.com/series/whats-new-in-laravel-5-1/episodes/16).
+This package is heavily based on [Jeffrey Way](https://twitter.com/jeffrey_way)'s awesome [Laracasts](https://laracasts.com) lessons on [permissions and roles](https://laracasts.com/series/whats-new-in-laravel-5-1/episodes/16).
 His original code can be found [in this repo on GitHub](https://github.com/laracasts/laravel-5-roles-and-permissions-demo).

 Special thanks to [Alex Vanderbist](https://github.com/AlexVanderbist) who greatly helped with `v2`.